nodejs/node/doc/api/buffers.markdown

     // abc
     // !bc

-### buffer.readUInt8(offset, bigEndian)
+### buffer.readUInt8(offset, noAssert=false)

 Reads an unsigned 8 bit integer from the buffer at the specified offset.

-If `bigEndian` is true, reads bytes in a big endian format, otherwise reads them as little endian.
+Set `noAssert` to true to skip validation of `offset`.
+This means that `offset` may be beyond the end of the buffer.

 Example: